Credit Information in Earnings Calls: Introduction

-With tokens ranked by their explanatory power for the IG and HY CDS panels, we then run a lasso regression of post-call CDS spreads on the 250, 500, or 1000 tokens with the highest explanatory power.
+We then run a lasso regression of post-call CDS spreads on the selected, high explanatory power tokens.
 The lasso, or least absolute shrinkage and selection operator, is a modified regression which minimizes the mean squared model error while penalizing the sum of the absolute values of the model coefficients.
-The lasso is a very efficient, dimension-reduction technique; see Hastie, Tibshirani, and Friedman (2009) for more details.
+It is an efficient dimensionality reduction technique; see Hastie, Tibshirani, and Friedman (2009) for details.
 We include sector dummies in the lasso, and exclude tokens that are concentrated in a specific sector (e.g., ``oil wells'').
 The coefficient estimates from this regression allow us to associate words and phrases with either better (lower spreads) or worse (higher spreads) credit news.
-We do not have to assign a priori tone to any token as the algorithm learns this tone endogenously.
-Furthermore, the rolling version of our analysis allows the credit tone of tokens to vary over time (albeit slowly).
+We do not have to assign an a priori tone to any token as the algorithm learns this tone endogenously.
+Furthermore, the rolling (out-of-sample) version of our analysis allows the credit tone of tokens to vary over time.

 Our measure of the information content of earnings calls is called the {\it credit score}, defined as the difference between a firm's actual credit spread immediately following the earnings call and the credit spread implied by the lasso model.
 In the full-sample model, this is just the residual of the lasso regression; in the rolling model, this is the out-of-sample forecast error.
-A higher credit score indicates the market trades at wider spreads than suggested by the language of earnings calls, and a lower credit score indicates the market trades tighter than suggested by the language of earnings calls. \footnote{It is common to refer to decreasing (increasing) credit spreads as {\it tightening} ({\it widening}) spreads.} The credit score measures the degree of disagreement between the market's and management teams' assessment of corporate credit risk.
+A higher credit score indicates the market trades at wider spreads than suggested by the language of earnings calls, and a lower credit score indicates the opposite. \footnote{It is common to refer to decreasing (increasing) credit spreads as {\it tightening} ({\it widening}) spreads.} The credit score reflects the degree of disagreement between the market's and management team's assessment of corporate creditworthiness.

 We show that the lagged credit score negatively forecasts 12-month ahead changes in CDS spreads, even after contemporaneous changes in interest rates, implied volatilities, and firm leverage, as well as a large set of other variables, which we discuss below, are included as controls.
 Following the logic of Collin-Dufresne, Goldstein, and Martin (2001), the contemporaneous regressors in this specification capture the influences of a Merton (1974)-type model, and thus provide a stringent test of the forecasting power of lagged credit scores for future spread changes.
 In a pure forecasting regression, after the contemporaneous regressors have been dropped from the right-hand side, the credit score remains a significant and negative forecaster of future CDS changes.
 Not surprisingly, without the contemporaneous controls, the credit score effect becomes larger.
 These results hold whether credit score is calculated using the full text sample or in rolling windows.
 Since the rolling credit score would have been known to investors in real time, this suggests that credit scores contain valuable out-of-sample credit information, something we investigate further below.
 The forecasting results continue to hold for six-month ahead CDS changes, using both the full-sample and rolling text models.